Stoker K/40067 Ernest Alfred Bull

-He died on Saturday, 17 Jan 1920, age 37.
+He died on Saturday, 17th January 1920, age 37.
 His address was given as Canalside, Hungerford.
-He is buried in Hungerford Church Cemetery.
+He is buried in St. Saviour's Cemetery, Eddington.
 It is believed that the Bull family were chimney sweeps and plumbers in the town.

 - The crest of the naval shore base HMS Victory

 He served as a stoker 2nd class at HMS Victory from the 18th January 1917 to the 1 Mar 1917 when he was invalided out of the service with Tuberculosis and referred to pension on the 27th March 1917.
 He was ruled to be ineligible for War Gratuity.